AkerBP/deos-cognite-functions-template/README.md

 To get the daily average leakage rate, we group the data by date, calculate the mean value for each date.
 To get in units of [L/min] we multiply by tank volume and divide by 100.

 ## Deployment of Cognite Function and scheduling
 This section outlines the procedure for creating a Cognite function for CDF, deployment and scheduling using Cognite's Python SDK.
-The code snippets are found in `run_functions.ipynb`.
+The jupyter file `src/run_functions.ipynb` is devoted for this pupose, and contains the code snippets listed in this section.
+Run the code cells consequtively to authenticate with CDF, and deploy and schedule Cognite Functions for given input data.
+The code repository `src` is organized as follows.
+--- SHOW FOLDER STRUCTURE ---
+In the parent folder we find authentication scripts `cognite_authentication.py` and `initialize.py` as well as the deployment script `run_functions.ipynb`.
+The subfolder `cf_myname` contains all files necessary to deploy your Cognite Function with name `myname`.
+The required content is a main entry point `handler.py` with a `handle(client, data)` function that performs the relevant transformations/calculations using a Cognite `client` and relevant input data provided in the dictionary `data`, supported by a `requirements.txt` file, and a Cognite File `zip_handler.zip` scoped to the dataset that our function is associated with.

 *A client secret is required to deploy the function to CDF.
 This means that we need to authenticate with a Cognite client using app registration (see section Authentication with Python SDK), **not** through interactive login.
 This requirement is not yet specified in the documentation from Cognite.
-The message of improving their documentation of Cognite functions has been conveyed to the CDF team to hopefully resolve any confusions regarding deployment.*
+The request of improving the documentation of Cognite Functions has been sent to the CDF team to hopefully resolve any confusions regarding deployment.*

 ### 1. Create file
-To successfully write a Cognite function to CDF, we first need to create a Cognite file scoped to the dataset (with id `dataset_id`) that our function is associated with.
+First, we create a Cognite File that links our Cognite Function with the associated dataset.
 The file must point to a zip file `zip_handler.zip` in the root directory containing the main entry `handler.py` with a function named `handle` inside it, and other necessary files to run `handler.py` (here: `requirements.txt`, `initialize.py` and `cognite_authentication.py`)
 ```
 folder = os.getcwd().replace("\\", "/")
 function_path = "zip_handler.zip"